plebbit/plebbit-react-hooks/README.md

 #### Feed pages and infinite scrolling

 A "feed" is a combination of a list of subplebbits to fetch, a sort type (hot/top/new/etc) and an account (for its IPFS settings).
 After using `useFeed(arguments)`, a feed with those arguments settings is added to the FeedsContext.
 After a feed is added to context, its subplebbits are fetched, then the first page of the SortedComments are fetched (if needed, usually the 'hot' sort is included with `plebbit.getSubplebbit()`).
 Each feed has a `pageNumber` which gets incremented on `loadMore` (used by infinite scrolling).
-Each feed has a list of `FeedsSortedPostsInfo` which keeps track of `feedPostsLeftCount` for each combination of subplebbit and sort type.
-When `feedPostsLeftCount` gets below 50, the next page for the subplebbit and sort is fetched.
+Each feed has a list of `FeedsSortedPostsInfo` which keeps track of `FeedsSortedPostsInfo.bufferedPostCount` for each combination of subplebbit and sort type.
+When `FeedsSortedPostsInfo.bufferedPostCount` gets below 50, the next page for the subplebbit and sort type is fetched.

-When a new post page is received from IPFS, the feed not already shown to the user is recalculated, so the next page he receives will include new posts.
+When a new post page is received from IPFS, the `FeedsContext.bufferedFeeds` are recalculated, but the `FeedsContext.loadedFeeds` (which are displayed to the user) are not, new posts fetched will only be displayed to the user the next time he calls `loadMore`.
+If we detect that a `loadedFeed` is stale, we can prompt the user to load more posts, like Reddit/Facebook/Twitter do.

 TODO: what happens when a subplebbit updates?